Skip to main content

 After You Pass — Alaska Nurse Aide Registry

-After passing both parts of the Alaska exam, your name is added to the Alaska Nurse Aide Registry maintained by the Alaska Department of Health.
+After passing both parts of the Alaska exam, your name is added to the Alaska Nurse Aide Registry maintained by the Alaska DCCED Division of Corporations, Business and Professional Licensing (CBPL).
 Employers in Alaska are required to verify registry status before hiring nurse aides in licensed facilities.
 Your Alaska CNA certification is valid for 24 months.
 To maintain active status, you must work as a nurse aide for pay for at least 8 hours during each renewal period.
 If your certification becomes inactive, you must retake the competency exam to be reinstated.
-Registry status can be verified through the Alaska Department of Health website.
+Registry status can be verified at the CBPL Nurse Aide Registry search page on the Alaska commerce website.

 Put this knowledge to the test